BoyanLiuu/Frontend-Mentor-Solution/clipboard-landing-page/README.md

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design to work to.
+You will find a mobile design, a desktop design, and also a design for the hover states to work to.

 The designs are in JPG static format.
 This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
 This should help train your eye to perceive differences in spacings and sizes.

-If you'd like the design files (we provide Sketch & Figma versions) in order to inspect the design in more detail you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).
+If you would like the Sketch file in order to inspect the design in more detail you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.